Mark Rober: Science communication

-In 2021, Rober released the video Backyard Squirrel Maze, showcasing a backyard obstacle course he built to deter squirrels from stealing food from the bird feeders in his backyard.
+In 2021, Rober released the video Backyard Squirrel Maze, showing a backyard obstacle course he built to deter squirrels from stealing food from his bird feeders.
 He released a follow-up video of an updated obstacle course a year later.
-The original video had 96.2 million views by August 2022, with the second video gaining 61.4 million view by that same time.
+By September 2023, the original video had 114 million views; the second video, 80 million and the third, 25 million.

 Rober has contributed articles to Men's Health, and gave a TEDx presentation in 2015 How to Come Up with Good Ideas and another one entitled The Super Mario Effect – Tricking Your Brain into Learning More.
-He has also made numerous appearances on Jimmy Kimmel Live!, including guest hosting the show in July 2022.
+He has also made numerous appearances on Jimmy Kimmel Live!, including guest-hosting the show in July 2022.

 In 2018, it was reported that Rober had been secretly working on virtual reality projects for Apple Inc., including the company's on-board entertainment for self-driving cars, for which Rober wrote two virtual reality-related patents.
 Rober worked as a product designer in Apple's Special Projects Group from 2015 to early 2020.
-In 2020, Rober will star in a Discovery Channel hidden-camera show Revengineers alongside Jimmy Kimmel.
+In 2020, Rober starred in a Discovery Channel hidden-camera show Revengineers alongside Jimmy Kimmel.
+He also starred in the series This is Mark Rober on Discovery.

-In October 2019, the YouTube community released a project labeled #TeamTrees, organized by MrBeast and Rober following a tweet that suggested that MrBeast should plant 20 million trees.
+In October 2019, MrBeast and Rober released a project labeled #TeamTrees, after a tweet that suggested that MrBeast should plant 20 million trees.
 MrBeast and Rober worked with YouTubers across the globe in an effort to make this come true.
-The goal of this project was to raise $20,000,000 for the Arbor Day Foundation by 2020, and in exchange, the Arbor Day Foundation would plant one tree for each dollar raised.
-Then, in 2021, he founded #TeamSeas along with MrBeast, which raised $33 million for cleaning up beaches and seas, along with removing 1 pound for each dollar donated, using help from The Ocean Cleanup.
+The goal was to raise $20,000,000 for the Arbor Day Foundation by 2020, while the Arbor Day Foundation would plant one tree for each dollar raised.
+In 2021, he founded #TeamSeas with MrBeast, which raised over $34 million to clean up beaches and seas, along with removing one pound of trash for each dollar donated, with help from The Ocean Cleanup.

+Rober and MrBeast launched Team Water in 2025.
+The project is a collaborative fundraiser that is a follow-up to the Team Trees and Team Seas campaigns.
+By August 2025, over $40 million was raised for WaterAid.
+He is also set to host a Netflix competition in 2026.
+The show is to be produced by Jimmy Kimmel and CrunchLabs.

+CrunchLabs

+Rober is the founder of CrunchLabs, an educational technology company he launched in 2022.
+The company creates hands-on STEM learning experiences and subscription box services (known as CrunchLabs Build Boxes) that contain building projects and engineering challenges for children.